AtomicMegaNerd/dotfiles/README.md

 ## Environment Variables

-The following environment variables are used in the different configurations:
+The following environment variables are used in the different configurations, need to be set on non-Nix systems:

 ```fish
 # Set to "1" in order to enable Mason which can then manage and install